At Launch School, Mastery-based Learning is the pedagogy for the Core Curriculum. Make sure to first read about Our

 Normally, for an individual student, it could potentially take a year or two years to complete the program.
 How do we arrive at a good price point?
 A good price point is one that’s sustainable and one that doesn't distract from the focus on mastery.
 We could price the curriculum at $1,000/month and that would allow us to provide a lot more support, but that wouldn’t be sustainable for most people.
 At that price, it would induce a lot of financial pressure and ultimately compromise the integrity of a mastery-based program.

-We charge $199/month because we feel that it's a sustainable price that still allows people to focus on mastery.
+We charge the amount we do because we feel that it's sustainable and still allows people to focus on mastery.
 Even if someone takes several extra months to study, it is only annoying but not financially devastating.
 The idea is that mastery of these fundamental concepts cannot be compromised and that it's worth it in the long run.

 The last thing that we want to mention here as a direct consequence of our mastery-based Learning approach: our focus on things that don’t change.
 If you’re asking people to learn to mastery, you can’t teach them something that will not be as useful after a year or two.
 At Launch School, we’re not trying to catch a wave or take advantage of a surge in demand.
 Instead, we’re trying to focus on things that’ll be useful to you for decades to come, such as a systematic problem-solving approach or learning how to deconstruct a programming language or building sound mental representations of how web applications work.
 Everything we’re trying to do at Launch School is with an eye towards sustainable studying habits and building skills for a long-term career.
 At that intersection are "things that don't change".

 We believe in Mastery-Based Learning so much that we have organized our entire school around it.
 We believe that the best way to learn any useful skill so that you can get to a professional level is to pursue mastery-based goals.
 But in reality, this is not easy and does not come naturally to everyone.